-The Zygon nurse then brains a UNIT soldier with a very large rock.
+The Zygon brains a UNIT soldier with a large rock.

-In the course of Sarah’s investigations, she stumbles across a secret passage hidden in the Duke’s library.
+Meanwhile, Sarah stumbles across a secret passage in the Duke of Forgill’s library.

-Sue: Sarah has a very visible panty line in this story.
+Sue: Sarah’s panty line is very visible in this story.
 God knows what it must look like on a decent copy.
 Nice jumper, though.
 Not too keen on the coat.

-Sue: I like the design of these Zygons.
-They are quite octopussy.
+Sue: I like the Zygons.
+They’re quite Octopussy.
 Do they come back again?

-Me: There’s a fan film featuring Zygon porn.
-I could hunt a copy down if you like.
+Me: There’s a fan film, which features Zygon porn.
+I could hunt down a copy down, if you like.

 Sue: I’ll pass, thanks.

 Sue: Typical UNIT.
-The Brigadier has been dying to do this all day.
-He never changes, does he?
+The Brigadier’s been dying to do this all day.

-The Zygon ship emerges from the Loch and the onlookers are stunned by a noise even more debilitating than bagpipes.
+When the Zygons’ ship emerges from the Loch, the onlookers are stunned by a noise that’s even more debilitating than the bagpipes.

-Sue: I’ve just noticed that Ian Levene has a very big mouth…
+Sue: I’ve just noticed that Ian Levene (sic) has a very big mouth.

 Sue: The Zygons’ spaceship looks like a depressed elephant.

-The Doctor decides to disarm his captors with humour.
+The Doctor tries to disarm his captors with humour.

-Sue: I like it when the Doctor decides to take the piss out of the aliens.
+Sue: I like it when the Doctor takes the piss out of the aliens.
 There’s a nice mixture of comedy and drama in this story.
 It strikes just the right balance.

-Sue: Why did Broton visit the Doctor in his cell in the first place?
-He didn’t need anything from him and he gave the Doctor loads of information.
+Sue: Why did Broton visit the Doctor in his cell?
+He didn’t need anything from him, and he gave the Doctor loads of information.
 It’s a bit lazy, this.
-Pertwee would have found this stuff out on his own.
+Jon Pertwee would have worked that out on his own.

 Me: Yeah, and it would have taken him six episodes to do it.

 Sue: That’s interesting.
-Was that supposed to be Thatcher?
+Was that supposed to be Margaret Thatcher?

 Me: Or Shirley Williams.